3 Easy Steps to Killing Moss in Lawns

 Landscaping and Eradicating Moss

-Moss in a lawn competes with grass, looks unsightly and can cause heart ache for your lawn mower as it struggles to cut at the start of the season.
+Moss in a lawn competes with grass, looks unsightly and can cause heart ache for your lawn mower as it struggles to cut through the thick growth at the start of the season.
 Some people like daisies, moss and other wild flowers spread throughout their lawn.
 However if your are puritanical like me about your lawn and believe only green grass should grow in it, you will likely want to eradicate moss.
 Fortunately it is easy to treat and measures can be taken to prevent it growing in the first place.

 What Causes Moss in Lawns?